TrumpChainDev/CoinNetwork/node-example/Readme.md

     Stake

-    To stake ERAM coin, all you should do is sending your ERAM coin to the ERAM Consensus contract address over the ERAM network from the validator address.
+    To stake DJT coin, all you should do is sending your DJT coin to the DJT Consensus contract address over the DJT network from the validator address.
-    The ERAM Consensus contract address: 0x476c29c5589BFE3C0E4A509bb92545882bb4Db82
+    The DJT Consensus contract address: 0x3FA18721a6D5eAd62d77f1E9DA4D848d4fb4461A
-    The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to ERAM and send the ERAM coin to the Consensus contract address.
+    The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to DJT and send the DJT coin to the Consensus contract address.

     You can find your key-store (containing your private key) and the password for the created account in:
-    /ERAM/nodes/validator/keys/ERAM/UTC--xxxx
+    /DJT/nodes/validator/keys/DJT/UTC--xxxx
-    /ERAM/nodes/validator/node.pwd
+    /DJT/nodes/validator/node.pwd

 6. Wait for 1 cycle (approximately 48 hours).